Home » Real Food » Simple Homemade Chèvre

 Creating Curds & Whey

 If you start the cheese in the morning, let it sit in the pot undisturbed until the next morning.
-Personally, I do this bit at night and spend my wait time sleeping.
-(And by “sleeping” I mean getting up at least 3 times with either or both of my kids, with short little naps in between.)
+Personally, I do this bit at night and spend my waiting time sleeping.

 And back to cheese!